 ALLERTON AMERICAN TRAVELING SCHOLARSHIPS

-The ALLERTON AMERICAN TRAVELING SCHOLARSHIPS are supported by income from an endowment by the late Robert Allerton and continued by his son, the late John Gregg Allerton.
-The scholarships are to be used for one and one-half months’ summer travel and study of architecture on the Atlantic seaboard by architecture students in the history of architecture who have demonstrated superior achievement and ability in this area.
+The endowed ALLERTON AMERICAN TRAVELING SCHOLARSHIP was established by the late Robert Allerton and continued by his son, the late John Gregg Allerton.
+The scholarships are awarded to architecture students and used for summer travel and the study of architecture in the United States; and who have demonstrated superior achievement and ability in architecture history.

 DAVID ASHBY MEMORIAL SCHOLARSHIP FUND IN ARCHITECTURE